everx-labs/DeBot-IS-consortium/DateTimeInput/README.md

     timeZoneOffset: int16 - time zone offset in minutes.
 USe this value for correct date and time representation for the user.

 Note: to get datetime timestamp (UTC-0) DeBot should call `getDate` and `getTime` and then summ return values (`date` + `time`).

+Note: to find the time related to specified time zone, add `timeZoneOffset` to calculated datetime timestamp.

 ## Declaration in Solidity

 ```jsx